bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+What we call here at Lambda the homies which are the first two arguments passed by express to a route handler function.
+The first is an object that represents the request and the second is an object that represents the response.
+Express expands those objects with a set of useful properties and methods.
+Our example uses the `.send()` method of the response object to specify the data sent to the client as the response body. (req, res)

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.
+The next function is a function in the Express router which, when invoked, executes the middleware succeeding the current middleware.
+We can think of middleware as array of functions that get executed in the order they are introduced into the server code.
+Express middleware is compatible with connect middleware.
+Connect is a web application framework for Node.js that only provides the middleware layer.

 - [ ] Describe a Resource?

+A resource is any data held in the back end of an application or API.
+Every thing in a database is a resource.
+They are usually the nouns that we want to do something with.
+We can do something with each resource using its unique id.

 - [ ] What can the API return to help clients know if a request was successful?

+A status code and a json message.
+An API can return different statuses, errors, and messages that will tell the client if they were successful in their request and if not, more specifically where they failed.

 - [ ] How can we partition our application into sub-applications?

+By using express.use('/arb_endpoint', endpointRouter).
+We can use routers to partition our application into sub-applications and then have a main server hub that uses all those routers.

 ## Minimum Viable Product